Chadsta05/AsmonGoldFinder/README.md

 Use this in the repo description field:

 > WoW Forever addon that detects watched players by full name, alerts you, and saves last-seen zone + map coordinates.
-Includes a tested JS reference implementation.

 ---